AntCPLab/OpenCoral/doc/index.rst

 binary computation you can do so with ``sint = sbitint.get_type(length)``.

-The following option switches from a single computation domain to mixed computation when using in conjunction with arithmetic
+The following options switch from a single computation domain to mixed computation when using in conjunction with arithmetic
 computation: